🧠 Exam Paper Leaks — The 1.40 KB Kernel That Eliminates the Early Final-Assembled Paper

 structure_mature = complete AND consistent

-The paper is not hidden.
+The paper is not merely hidden.
+It is not structurally visible before maturity.

 What if the final question paper never existed until the exact official exam moment?